ESIPFed/data-help-desk/docs/for_volunteers/user_interaction/user_interaction.md

 ---
 layout: page
-title: User interaction
+title: User interaction overview
 parent: Interacting with users
 nav_order: 2
 has_toc: false
 ---

-# User Interaction
+# User Interaction Overview

 The amount of time a user interacts with a help desk can vary depending on the complexity of their question, the type of issue they're experiencing, and the